Mission and Vision Statement

 Core Values

-Inclusiveness and Collaboration of all Alberta Screen Industry Stakeholders
+Inclusiveness and Collaboration

-Creating a Sustainable Motion Picture Industry in Alberta
+Building a Sustainable Industry

 Celebrating Diversity

-Promotion and Advocacy of Alberta's Screen Industry
+Promotion and Advocacy

 Honesty, Integrity and Accountability